-Specific to any overlap of factual or legal issues, the chair noted that 'the mere exposure of an arbitrator to the same legal issue in multiple arbitrations is insufficient to disqualify that arbitrator', and, relying on the unchallenged arbitrators' reasoning in Caratube II, that '[t]here must be an additional - significant - overlap of facts that are specific to the merits and the parties involved'.79
+that arbitrator', and, relying on the unchallenged arbitrators' reasoning in Caratube II, that '[t]here must be an additional - significant - overlap of facts that are specific to the merits and the parties involved'.78

 Both challenges made reference to the frequency with which the challenged arbitrators had been appointed by either investors or states: in the case of Dr Alexandrov, appointments by claimant-investors and, in the case of Professor Stern, appointments by respondent-states.
 So far as the authors are aware, no challenge based on this (relatively commonplace) occurrence in the ICSID context has ever been successful.